uktrade/iigb-beta-content/content/_labels/labels.md

  pt_INT: Tell us about your investment
  ar_SA: Tell us about your investment
 form_enter_investment_details:
- de_DE: Provide details about your plans to invest in the UK
+ de_DE: Bitte machen Sie Angaben zu Ihren Investitionsplänen in Großbritannien
  en_US: Provide details about your plans to invest in the UK
  zh_CN: Provide details about your plans to invest in the UK
  ja_JP: Provide details about your plans to invest in the UK